 Yes.
-The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, will be available starting in the 2015/2016 winter semester.
+The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, is available from winter semester 2015/2016.

-Applicants* may make up to three applications to the Freie Universität Berlin:
+Applicants* can submit up to three applications to the Freie Universität Berlin:

 e.g. one application for the university-internal procedure plus two applications of equal value within the DoSV

 three applications of equal value within the DoSV

 two applications of equal value for the university-internal procedure plus one within the DoSV

 * Applicants for a second study program can submit only one application to Freie Universität Berlin according to BerlHZVO § 11 (1).